nylander/nf-var/README.md

         $ nextflow clean -f -k

-If a run stalls for a given reason, inspect the error message, adjust and you can rerun using the 'resume' flag.
+If a run stalls for a given reason, inspect the error message, adjust and you can rerun using the 'resume' flag:

         $ nextflow run ./nf-var/main.nf -profile curta -resume

 **N.B.** Please make sure that:

-* the scripts in `./bin/xxx.py` can be executed by any user.
+* the scripts in `./bin/*.py` can be executed by any user.
 You can check the user permissions via

         $ ls -l ./bin/

   And if need be changed via:

-        $ cd ./bin/
-        $ chmod +x *
+        $ chmod +x ./bin/*.py

 * there is **sufficient storage capacity** on the location where you will execute the pipeline from (and where the nextflow work directory will be